DevExpress/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

 [note] Searching works when inputting a plain data structure only.
-However, if you need the searching capability and hierarchical data, transform the plain data using the **DataSource**'s [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') option.
+However, if you need the searching capability and hierarchical data, transform the plain data using the **DataSource**'s [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') property.

 The **Lookup** UI component allows a user to search through its items.
 Moreover, the UI component offers suggestions while the user types a value into the search box.
 Usually, the data field that provides suggestions is the same data field that is searched for the typed value.
-If there are two different fields, assign the field providing suggestions to the **valueExpr** property and the field to be searched to the **searchExpr** option.
+If there are two different fields, assign the field providing suggestions to the **valueExpr** property and the field to be searched to the **searchExpr** property.
 Assign an array of field names to the **searchExpr** property if you need to search several fields.

 ---
 ##### jQuery